What hiring managers actually look for

 Supervisor: James Chen, (555) 890-1234, may contact

-- Analyzed 150+ grant applications annually totaling $48M, ensuring compliance with 2 CFR 200 and agency-specific regulations
+- Performed program evaluation on 150+ grant applications annually totaling $48M, verifying regulatory compliance with 2 CFR 200 and agency-specific guidance

-- Led implementation of a new grants tracking system for 6 regional offices, reducing duplicate reviews by 28%
+- Built a SharePoint and Tableau tracking workflow for 6 regional offices, reducing duplicate reviews by 28% and standardizing performance metrics across teams

 4. Education